 Ensure employees know what to do

-Employers need to ensure that physical distancing of at least a 1.5-metre distance between people is maintained, and there is, on average, no more than one person per four square metres of floor space, wherever possible.
+Employers need to ensure that physical distancing of at least a 1.5-metre distance between people is maintained, wherever possible.

 Controls to achieve physical distancing may include:

 - mark safe distances in work, transit and break areas (for example on floors and walls)